casper-network/docs-1.5.X/source/docs/casper/concepts/economics/dynamic-gas-pricing.md

 ## Fixed Transaction Costs vs. Dynamic Gas Prices

 The current gas price and the slot’s maximum gas cost determine how much CSPR gets locked up for a transaction.
 Thus, the transaction price is predictable and fixed but has a dynamic component in that it’s pegged to the gas price.
 The system is designed this way to protect the network, adjusting the gas price as needed.
-You can find more information about the `pricing_handling = { type = 'fixed' }` setting [here](./fee-elimination.md).
+Read more about lanes and gas cost [here](./runtime.md#lanes-and-gas-costs-lanes).
+Also, the `pricing_handling = { type = 'fixed' }` setting is described [here](./fee-elimination.md).

 ## Gas Tolerance